ONLINE COURSE REVISION !

 The ‘International Regulations for Preventing Collisions at Sea’ (Colregs) are the traffic laws of the sea.
 They give clear indication about passing, approaching, giving way and overtaking to avoid collisions with other boats.
 They apply equally to all boats afloat.
 All boat operators must thoroughly understand and apply the rules in all situations.

 Collisions are the most common accident reported in boats.
 Boat operators must do whatever is necessary to avoid a collision.
 Actions must be clear and deliberate so other skippers can see your intentions.
-Never assume the operator of another boat will observe the rules; always be prepared to take action to avoid a collision.
+Never assume the operator of another boat will observe the rules; always be prepared to take evasive action to avoid a collision.

 Significant penalties apply for failure to observe these rules.